rohitpatwa/leetcode/Readme.md

 746. Min Cost Climbing Stairs : For each step, cost[i] += min(cost[i-1], cost[i-2]); return cost[-1]
 392. Is Subsequence : Use two pointers i,j.
 Increment both if same char else j+=1.
 If i reaches the end, return True.
 303. Range Sum Query - Immutable : Pre-calculate all the prefix sums.
 Return the difference of prefix sums nums[j] - nums[i-1]
+897. Increasing Order Search Tree : Do in-order traversal and store elements.
+Make a tree from the stored elements.
+733. Flood Fill : Recursively perform DFS.
+Store startColor, update the pixel and compare it's neighbors with the start color.
+938. Range Sum of BST : check if root lies in the range, if True : recursively call left and right; add node.val, else : call left or right
+958. Check Completeness of a Binary Tree : Do BFS.
+When you reach a null node, check if the Q is empty.
+If yes: return True else return False
+662. Maximum Width of Binary Tree : Do BFS.
+Store info of (node, pos_from_left, depth).
+Whenever depth changes, store it as leftmost pos.
+Find max pos_from_left - pos.
+994. Rotting Oranges : Store all the rotten oranges in a Q. Perform BFS from multiple roots in the Q. Keep adding new rotten cells in Q. Check for fresh cell in the end.
+114. Flatten Binary Tree to Linked List : Recursively call func on left_sub and right_sub.
+Attach flattened left_sub on right side, traverse it and then attach the flattened right_sub.
+443. String Compression : Iterate over the enitre array.
+Insert counts only if != 1.
+Pop repeated occurances of characters.
+48. Rotate Image : Repear n/2 iterations.
+Replace 4 points in one go.
+1252.
+Cells with Odd Values in a Matrix : Create two lists of zeros; rows and cols.
+Keep incrementing count in the lists.
+Increment total_odd by r+c%2==1
+73. Set Matrix Zeroes : Check if 0th row and col contains 0.
+Iterate over indices and store zeros in (i,0) and (0,j).
+Propagate zeros from row0 and col0; start iteration from index 1.